-The time between Thanksgiving Break and Winter Break was always one of my favorite times of the year in class–it’s also one of the hardest because no one has their head in the game!
+The time between Thanksgiving Break and Winter Break was always one of my favorite times of the year in class--it's also one of the hardest because no one has their head in the game!

 I LOVED teaching about Christmas traditions from Spanish speaking countries.
 I LOVED using the commercials for the Spanish Christmas lottery (general lottery, 2015 commercial, 2016 commercial), I loved singing Christmas Carols in Spanish, I loved beating the pooping log, I loved it all!